ETL Strategy for AI Sucess

 Metadata management is a strategic process, as it collects metadata and identifies the data elements to represent its value and give meaning for easy retrieval.
 Metadata can be descriptive, structural, or administrative; it is stored in tables and fields within the database.

-Metadata is organized into technical, business, usage, operational, and infrastructure categories and brought together into a common metadata layer for processing.
+Metadata is organized into technical, business, usage, operational, and infrastructure categories and combined into a common metadata layer for processing.

 ETL systems pay special attention to data protection, Key Management Service (KMS), and integration with cloud data loss prevention (DLP) solutions by tagging sensitive data, establishing rules, and designing solutions to mask, redact, and encrypt data-in-transit—while always adhering to company and regulatory compliance standards.

 It is critical to understand how data is progressing and interacting with other datasets during the creation of the ETL pipeline.
-Therefore, it is necessary to have a visualization tool capable of observing the data flow (data lineage) in order to make effective assessments and analysis, as well as to understand the sources and transformations and determine how data is being affected by changes during the process.
+Therefore, it is necessary to have a visualization tool capable of observing the data flow (data lineage) to make effective assessments and analyses, as well as to understand the sources and transformations and determine how data is being affected by changes during the process.

 Smart Mapping Capabilities